darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Choosing a film stock is enough.
 Everything else already carries a sensible value taken from that film's own measurements, and the paper follows the film automatically.
 The tabs are for fine-tuning.

 auto print exposure changes what film exposure does
 : Out of the box, _film exposure_ behaves like leaving the enlarger on for a fixed time: expose the film more and the print comes out brighter.
-Switch on _auto print exposure_ and it stops doing that, because print exposure now compensates automatically -- which is what a real printer does, aiming for consistent print density however the negative was exposed. _film exposure_ then changes only color and grain by moving the scene to a different part of the film's response.
+When _auto print exposure_ is on, the module sets the print exposure for you, changing it by exactly the amount needed to cancel out the brightness change that _film exposure_ would otherwise cause.
+This is what a real printer does, aiming for a consistent print density however the negative was exposed. _film exposure_ then changes only color and grain, by moving the scene to a different part of the film's response.

 some print stocks need manual print exposure
-: A few print stocks respond only to a very narrow slice of the spectrum -- the duplicating and release print films (Kodak 2302, 2383, 2393) rather than the ordinary papers. _auto print exposure_ can misjudge these.
-If a print looks implausibly dark or bright with it on, correct it with _print exposure compensation_ or leave auto off for those stocks.
+: A few print stocks respond only to a very narrow slice of the spectrum.
+These are the duplicating and release print films -- Kodak 2302, 2383 and 2393 -- rather than the ordinary papers. _auto print exposure_ can misjudge these stocks.
+If a print looks implausibly dark or bright with it on, correct it with _print exposure compensation_, or leave auto off for those stocks.

 # module controls

-Film stock, print paper and film format are always visible at the top.
+Film stock, print paper and film format are always visible at the top of the module.
 Everything else is grouped into tabs, one per stage of the physical process: _film_, _print_, _grain_, _halation_, and _scanner_.

 ## header